 How to Transfer “W” Credit

 If you wish to transfer “W” credit for a course that meets the above conditions, please contact your Academic Advising Office.

 If you’re planning a semester abroad through the Johns Hopkins Study Abroad Program and expect to take a writing course as part of your studies, you should keep in mind the writing-intensive criteria defined above as you select your courses.
 The transfer of W credit will not be approved before you take a course.
-But save your course materials, including papers with the instructor’s responses, and upon your return, make an appointment with Professor Patricia Kain, Director of the Expository Writing Program, to review your course materials.
+But save your course materials, including papers with the instructor’s responses, and upon your return, make an appointment with Matthew Pavesich, Director of the Expository Writing Program, to review your course materials.